worldline/learning-kotlin/docs/src/en/front-development/README.md

 ## PW create a Compose desktop + Android app

-- Create a new project on IntelliJ -> Compose Multiplaform.
+- Create a new project on IntelliJ -> Compose Multiplatform.
 - Choose "multiple platforms" and fill the other fields.
 Then choose **Finish**.
 - IntelliJ starts preparing the project and may request to install plugins.
 - Once ready, run the android app using the green run button.